fcami/ksExamples/dedibox/README.md

 ### Wishlist

-* network: use dhcp to boot, switch to static in %post
+* network: use dhcp to boot, generate a kickstart snippet in %pre to switch to static during install
 * rootpw: add generator example